Master of Integrated Water Management

 You can also tailor your final project experience to meet your professional or career development aspirations, either within your current work environment or as a placement with a host organisation, in Australia or overseas.

 A range of funding options exist for students who are interested in this program:

-- IWC Masters Scholarships (full scholarships) - currently open for international candidates (until 1 August).
-Domestic applications will open on 1 July.
+- IWC Masters Scholarships (full scholarships) - currently open for domestic candidates (until 1 November).
+Applications are now closed for international candidates.

 - Australia Awards Scholarships and Endeavour Scholarships - open annually for students from selected countries.